Preparing for Open Enrollment Season

 You’re constantly helping current clients, quoting new ones, and trying to take care of regular tasks along the way.
-With that said, you need a way to access your book of business from anywhere so you can keep the ball rolling.
+With that said, you need a way to access your book of business from anywhere at any time so you can keep the ball rolling.

-An AMS/CRM can provide mobility in two ways: by using a separate mobile application or by responsive design.
-The first is a separate app you would download on your phone and/or tablet that’s designed for use on those devices.
-The second just means that when you go to the application in your mobile browser, it responds to your screen size accordingly.
+An AMS can provide mobility in two ways: by using a separate mobile application or by responsive design.
+The first is a separate app you download on your phone and/or tablet that’s designed for use on those devices.
+Responsive design just means that when you go to the application on your mobile browser, it responds down to your screen size accordingly.

 AgencyBloc Dashboard Analytics on Desktop

 AgencyBloc Dashboard Analytics on Mobile

 3. Use Automated Workflow for tasks & communication

-Part of your job as an agent/advisor (arguably, the biggest part) is to maintain personal relationships with your clients and prospects.
-We know that not all conversations or tasks can be automated.
-You still need to call them up to chat sometimes or schedule some in-person meetings.
+Part of your job as an agent or advisor (arguably, the biggest part) is to maintain positive relationships with your clients and prospects, and we know that not all conversations or tasks can be automated.
+There will always be times you need to call them or schedule meetings.
 However, there is a lot that can and should be automated.

-Ninety days out, send an email to your clients letting them know OEP/AEP is approaching and that you’d love to set up a time to chat with them about their policy/policies.
-You can use the same approach at 60 days and 30 days, altering the message for more urgency.
-You can also set it up so tasks are being automatically assigned to you during this time to be sure you’re following up in person too.
+90-120 days out: send an email to your clients letting them know OEP is approaching and that you’d love to set up a time to chat with them about their policy/policies.
+You can use the same approach at 60 days and 30 days (or whatever timeline your agency decides on), altering the message for more urgency.
+You can also set up tasks to be automatically assigned to you or other agents to be sure phone calls or meetings are being scheduled as well.

 You can accomplish all of this with AgencyBloc’s Automated Workflow.
 An added bonus of using an AMS with these capabilities is that you can attach documents and notes to tasks and emails, so you always have everything in one place.

 AgencyBloc Automated Workflow

-To learn more about setting yourself up for success this OE season, check out our brief guide, 6 Ways to Ease Your Workload This Open Enrollment Season.
+To learn more ways to prepare for OEP, check out our brief guide: 6 Ways to Ease Your Workload This Open Enrollment Season.

 [Brief Guide] 6 Ways to Ease Your Workload This Open Enrollment Season